 15. I am not an Australian Citizen or Australian permanent resident.
 Can I apply to the academy?

-At this stage the academy is only accepting applications from Australian Citizens or holders of a Permanent Residence.
+At this stage the academy is only accepting applications from Australian Citizens or holders of Australian Permanent Residency.
 If you don’t meet this requirement your application will not be considered at this stage.

 16. Will there be scholarships available?